 The winning team will receive dinner at the port of their choice, hosted by GLSE.
-During dinner, they will receive their check and misc prizes.
 (GLSE reserves the right to use the winning team pictures and related press for further promotion of the LOCS)

 Download a copy of the rules - Click Here

 - 1. Teams may enter at any time; however they cannot include any tournaments participated in prior to their entry time and date.
 Teams MUST choose their chosen 3 or 4 events at the initial time of entry.
 Teams cannot add or withdraw once their initial registration is complete.
 (No refunds)

 - 2. Team can enter both divisions if they choose.

 - 3. Team will be posted on the scoreboard as they enter.

 - 4. At time of entry, teams must pick the 3 (minimum required), or 4 (maximum allowed) events in which they will use their points from.
 Teams cannot add to or withdraw after entry.
 Teams cannot change their second chance event or withdraw after entry.
 (No refunds)

 - 5. In the event that a tournament is cancelled, or you are unable to participate in an event for any reason, teams cannot choose a make-up event to replace it, unless they opt for the "second chance" option.
 EX.
 If you only chose 3 events at time of registration and one of the events is cancelled, you will need to register for the second chance event if you wish to remain competitive.